 Stay cool in the shade and water area at Hippo Park.
 Photo by Jody Mercier

 91st Street in Riverside Park

-The popular tot hot spot has large honey locust trees covering much of the play area and benches.
-The possibility of a cool breeze off the water ups the chances that you won't melt while your kids frolic.
+The aforementioned tot hot spot has large honey locust trees covering much of the play area and benches.
+The possibility of a cool breeze off the water ups the chances you won't melt while your kids frolic.